NourBesbes/Predicting-Income-using-US-Census-Data/README.md

 # Classification
-I choosed to test the classification methods :  Decision Tree, Random Forest and Logistic Regression. at the end of each classification i defined the accuracy in order to evaluate them.
+I choosed to test the classification methods :  Decision Tree, Random Forest and Logistic Regression. at the end of each classification i defined the accuracy in order to evaluate them.<br/>
-First we will want to split our training set into subsets for training and testing.
+First i will split the training set into subsets for training and testing.
 We will do a 70/30 split
 ## Decision Tree
 I created a simple decision tree with default parameters,as a result i got a  simple tree (9 leaves) .
 The attributes  selected to classify the data : WeeksWorkedInYear,dividendsFromStocks, taxFiler, education, capitalGain,capitalLoss and sex.<br/>
 ![Alt text](./Plots/DT.png?raw=true)